surma/surma.dev/content/things/actormodel.md

 ## Erlang’s Actors

-> **Note:** Dear Erlang friends, while I am by no means an expert in Erlang, I am the code I am listing is not fully functional, not 100% syntactically correct and that I am even misrepresenting the standard library.
+> **Note:** Dear Erlang friends, while I am by no means an expert in Erlang, I am aware that the code I am listing is neither technically functional nor syntactically correct.
+I am even misrepresenting the standard library.
 I am doing this because I do not know how familiar my audience is with Erlang.
 I do know, however, that they know JavaScript so I am trying to meet them half-way.
 Please don’t burn me at the stake.
 Kthxbai.

-> **Note:** Dear JavaScript friends, if you are interested in _actually_ learning Erlang, I heartily recommend reading [Learn You Some Erlang], which is a free e-book.
+> **Note:** Dear JavaScript friends, if you are interested in learning _the real_ Erlang, I heartily recommend reading [Learn You Some Erlang], which is a free e-book.

-Let’s take a look at some Erlang code with a quick, superficial introduction to Erlang’s syntax and semantics.
+Let’s take a look at some Erlang code as a quick, superficial introduction to Erlang’s syntax and semantics.

 ### Example 1